Office Timeline

 (1819-1823)

 R.K.
-McLaughlin was Born in Virginia, 1779.
+McLaughlin was Born in Virginia in 1779.
 He moved from Virginia to Kentucky at an early age, settling later in Belville in 1815.
-McLaughlin served in the war of 1812.
+McLaughlin served in the War of 1812.
 After the war, he was a clerk in the territorial legislature.
 Governor Bond appointed McLaughlin to replace John Thomas.
 McLaughlin later served as both a State Representative and State Senator from the Vandalia area.
-He ran unsuccessfully for Governor against his nephew, Joseph Duncan in 1834.
+He ran unsuccessfully for Governor against his nephew, Joseph Duncan, in 1834.
 He died in Vandalia in 1862.

 (1812-1819)